About the course

 - evidence of motivation for and understanding of the proposed area of study.

-Your statement should focus on research rather than personal achievements, interests and aspirations.
+Your statement should focus on specific research areas rather than personal achievements and aspirations.

 References/letters of recommendation:

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.